You have not accepted cookies yet

 As many of the modern cities in China, threatened by rapid urbanization and climate change rising, Wuhan is facing several water problems including waterlogging and open water quality problems.

 Arcadis provided technical, policy, and program management related advisory to Wuhan Water Authority on the 3 year of Wuhan sponge city pilot program.

-The ambitious project aims to have 20% of the chosen cities constructed to a sponge city standard by 2020, and 80% by 2030.
+The ambitious project aims to have 20% built-up area of the chosen cities constructed to reach sponge city standard by 2020, and 80% by 2030.

 If you've ever lived through a serious waterlogging event, you know how challenging it can be to try to recover after the flood waters receded from your home or business, or to try to walk through the roads full of muddy water.
 If you live in a neighborhood that open water smells, you know how difficult it can be to enjoy your life.

 Unfortunate consequences of urbanization are as well the increased likelihood of waterlogging as polluted open water.
 In cities full of concrete structures, rainwater cannot seep into the ground like it would in a natural setting and if adequate drainage is not available, waterlogging occurs.
 When cities are developing rapidly and water is not as one of the key factors to be considered, black and smelly open water are formed.

 At the intersection of the Yangtze and Han rivers, with 14 million citizens, Wuhan is one of the first 16 pilot cities selected by the Central Government for the National Sponge City program.
 To make the city more resilient and more livable, Wuhan has made a great effort.

 As advisor to Wuhan Water Authority in their 3 years Sponge City Program, Arcadis has formed an worldwide expert team which has decades of experiences on SuDS (Sustainable Drainage System) and LID (Low Impact Development).